 Light to Learn

-Demonstrate that investment in sustainable power is vital for ensuring that educational institutions can thrive in Liberia and across Africa.
+Investment in sustainable power is vital for ensuring that educational institutions can thrive in Liberia and across Africa.

 Access to electricity is enjoyed by 80% of the global population, but only 30% of the African population.
 More than 500 million people on the continent live without electricity, the majority of whom live in rural areas.